lve-org/lve/README.md

   </p>
 </div>

-### What is LVE Repository?
+### What is the LVE Repository?

-The goal of the LVE Repository is to create a hub where community can document and track language model vulnerabilities and exposures (LVEs).
-The main purpose is to raise awareness and help developers better understand vulnerabilities of the models they use, which will lead to the improvements in the safety of future models.
-LVE Repository goes beyond anecdotal evidence and moves towards the traceability of LVEs, facilitated by logging concrete parameters that trigger the vulnerability.
+The goal of the LVE Repository is to create a hub for the community, to document and track language model vulnerabilities and exposures (LVEs).
+We do this to raise awareness and help everyone better understand the capabilities *and* vulnerabilities of state-of-the-art large language models, as they are deployed more widely.
+The LVE Repository goes beyond basic anecdotal evidence and ensures transparent and traceable reporting by capturing the exact prompts, inference parameters and model versions that trigger a vulnerability.

 Our key principles are:

-- **Open source** - community can freely exchange LVEs, everyone can contribute and benefit
+- **Open source** - the community should freely exchange LVEs, everyone can contribute and use the LVE repository.
-- **Traceability** - we move beyond anecdotal evidence and make all LVEs traceable
+- **Transparency** - we ensure transparent and traceable reporting, by providing an infrastructure for recording, re-running and documenting LVEs
-- **Comprehensiveness** - we want LVEs to cover all aspects of unsafe behavior of the LLMs
+- **Comprehensiveness** - we want LVEs to cover all aspect of unsafe behavior in LLMs.
+We thus provide a framework and contribution guidelines to help the repository grow and adapt over time.

 ### LVE types and browsing the LVE repository